pedrocunha0/41549_HCI_LogBook/stage1_context/b_stage_1_context_definition.md

 # B.1.
 Competitor Identification
 >	The competitor analysis will entail an identification of all competitors, with brief descriptions and a collection of the look and feel of their solutions, e.g., with screenshots, etc. It will also include a detailed analysis of the competitor deemed the best or more representative.
+It ends with a summary of the main findings including an HCI SWOT analysis